 For all types of goods, whether small or large, light weight or heavy weight, bulky or long.
-For load capacities ranging from 50 kg to 4.5 tonnes per storage level.
+For load capacities ranging from 50 kg to 4.5 tonnes per storage level, and even more in the case of customisation.

 BITO Plastic bins and containers are manufactured in our plant at Lauterecken.